Dinethzz/spendly/README.md

-# expenz
+# Spendly

-A new Flutter project.
+A new Flutter project for track income and expences

 ## Getting Started